arthurbortolini95/prompts/job-interview-preparation.md

 - Who would I report to?
 - Team configuration / structure?
 - Opportunities for learning and growth?
-- Benefits and time flexibility?
+- Benefits?
+- Time flexibility? (asking in a smart, professional way)

 ## 5. Technical Interview Study Plan